aspose-email/Aspose.Email-Products/email/net/conversion/vcf-to-eml/_index.md

 {{% /blocks/products/pf/agp/text %}}

-+  Load VCF file with Aspose.Email.MailMessage.Load.
++  Load VCF file with MailMessage.Load.
 +  Call the Save method.
 +  Pass the output file path with EML file extension.
 +  EML file will be saved at the specified path.